IT professionals on the market

 IT industry market share: 4% of GDP, 1.3% share in employment, 5,600 IT companies, ca. 200,000 IT specialists

-Ukraine is systematically gaining weight as a go-to CEE IT outsourcing destination, mainly due to two dominant factors – a vast tech talent pool combined with low labor costs.
+Ukraine is systematically gaining weight as a go-to Central & East Europe IT outsourcing destination, mainly due to two dominant factors – a vast tech talent pool combined with low labor costs.
 The largest by size and population of the four discussed countries, the country has a vibrant tech community actively engaged in regular meetups, seminars, and conferences.

 Renowned for its citizens' contribution to technological development, Ukraine regularly attracts foreign investment, hosting over 100 R&D centers of multinational tech giants like Microsoft, Ericsson, Siemens, and Oracle.
 It is also home to worldwide startups and organizations, such as GitLab, Grammarly or Template Monster.